Pac-Man (TV series): Broadcast history

 Since the original run, reruns have turned up on the USA Cartoon Express on USA in the 1980s, Cartoon Network from 1995 to 1999, and Boomerang from 2000 to 2014.
-The Christmas-themed episode currently airs each year as part of The Boomerang Christmas Party, an annual marathon of classic Christmas cartoons, but otherwise is not included in the channel's rotation.
-The series is also available for purchase on the Xbox Live Marketplace.
-In the United Kingdom it was first Broadcast on TVAM as a part of the Roland Rat show.
+The Christmas-themed episode aired each year as part of The Boomerang Christmas Party, an annual marathon of classic Christmas cartoons, but is no longer seen on the channel's rotation.
+As of February 23, 2025, the series currently airs in reruns on MeTV Toons.
+In the United Kingdom it was first broadcast on TVAM as a part of the Roland Rat show.

 Home media

-In 1982, Worldvision Home Video Inc. (under Rainbow Products Ltd.) distributed a Pac-Man and Family VHS in Australia (catalogue number RCV 9019) and featured the episodes, Pacula, Trick or Chomp, Super Ghosts, The Pac-Man in the Moon, Invasion of the Pac-Pups, Journey to the Center of Pacland and the special Christmas Comes to Pacland.
 In 2012, Warner Archive released both seasons of Pac-Man on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
-The first season was released on January 31, 2012, followed by the release of the second season on September 11, 2012.
+The first season was released on January 31, followed by the release of the second season on September 11.
+The Christmas-themed episode is included on the Season 2 DVD despite airing during the show's first season.